AristaFederal/Newsletter/docs/index.md

 ![Image Placement](img/pictureOfNetworks.jpeg){: style="height:300px;width:800px"}
     <figcaption></figcaption>
 </figure>
 We thank you for taking the time to read out newsletter today.
 Feel free to reach out to your SE or ASE for more information or questions regardsing your network operations.
-Until next month, have a good one!
+Until next month, have a good one!!